Arsenal concede penalty and receive red card in Tottenham meltdown with Champions League qualification at stake | Goal.com

 Cedric was judged to have fouled Son Heung-min in the box in the 21st minute - a decision the Gunners fiercely disagreed with - before Rob Holding received a second yellow card in the 33rd minute.

-Tottenham took a 2-0 lead into half-time and extended their advantage over the visitors in the second half.
+Tottenham took a two-goal lead into half-time and extended their advantage over the visitors in the second half to win 3-0.

 Editors' Picks